-How much do you know about South Korea beyond K-Pop, BBQ, and the odd conflict with North Korea?
+How much do you know about South Korea beyond K-Pop, BBQ, and conflict with North Korea?
 Korea is a diverse country with a rich history and deep culture that has grown to become a must-see destination.
-With these 50 South Korean culture facts you’ll gain amazing insights into the culture of Korea, the Korean people, life in Korea, food, history, traditions, and lots more.
+With these 50 South Korean culture facts you’ll gain amazing insights into the culture of Korea, the Korean people, life in Korea, food, history, traditions, and more.

 Each country has its own idiosyncrasies that may seem strange or confusing at first, but when you get to learn them, you find you appreciate a lot more about that culture.
 After reading these interesting facts, you might start to see interactions and customs you experienced in a different way.